 When you’re renting out your property for the first time, there’s a seemingly never-ending list of things to do.
 From automating check-in to sorting your vacation rental agreement, you’ll spend plenty of time perfecting each and every detail for your incoming guests.

 But what happens when these guests aren’t what they seem?
 What happens if it’s a downright nightmare?

-While the majority of Airbnb hosts and other vacation rental owners will only have fantastic guest experiences to share, there are some very rare occasions when things don’t go exactly to plan.
+While the majority of Airbnb hosts and vacation rental owners will only have fantastic guest experiences to share, there are some very rare occasions when things don’t go exactly to plan.